Building a RISC-V simulator in Rust - Part 1

 |

-is much like the make_alu_op_reg_fn
+The make_alu_op_imm_fn is much like the make_alu_op_reg_fn above just

 implementing the register/immediate version of the operation and adding an ‘i’